Is Whatsapp Secure ? Know More About Whatsapp Security

 As a definitive security mechanism, end-to-end encryption means that a message is coded on the sender’s device and decoded on the recipient’s device.
 As WhatsApp has made clear, it transforms every data sent into encrypted codes that no one but the sender and receiver can read its content.
 Also, for more security purposes WhatsApp has excluded itself from the picture in order not to give any chance of interference between the two users.

 - There are two different keys (public & private) when the user first opens WhatsApp.
 The mechanism of encryption occurs on the phone itself.

 - The private key will stay with the recipient, whereas the central WhatsApp server passes the public key to the receiver.

 - Even before it hits the centralized server, the public key encrypts the sender’s message on the phone.

-- The encrypted message is transmitted via the server.
+- The transmission of the encrypted message happens via the server.

 How Do You Verify that WhatsApp is Using End-to-End Encryption?

 You can assure the mechanism of encryption that WhatsApp has brought into practice through simple taps you perform manually: